-- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuckon. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on a red base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - · Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep Infections. - Pinworm infestation.
+- Temperature above 100.5° F for children 3 months or younger or above 101.0° F for children older than 3 months. - During the influenza (flu) season (1 Oct 31 May), temperature above 100° F (axillary) and at least (1) respiratory symptom (such as runny nose, cough, congestion), or other symptoms such as sore throat, intestinal upset, and/or diarrhea. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture-proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation.

-Re-Admission after Illness: CYS staff will provide Parent/Guardian with an illness/injury readmission form (AE Form 608-10-1B) detailing criteria for readmission.
-The child/youth's health care provider should use the form to indicate when it's safe for the child/youth to return to the program.
+Re-Admission after Illness: CYS staff will provide Parent/Guardian with an illness/injury readmission form detailing criteria for re-admission.
+The child/youth's health care provider should use the form to indicate when it's safe for the Child/youth to return to the program.
 However, a note alone from the health care provider will not automatically readmit the child/youth into the program or override Army regulations.
 The child/youth may only return to the CYS program when the following conditions exist:

-- Fever has been absent for 24 hours, without the use of a fever reducing agent. - Nausea, vomiting or diarrhea has stopped for 24 hours. - The appropriate number of doses of an antibiotic has been given over a 24 hour period for known strep or other bacterial infection. - Chicken pox lesions have all crusted, usually 5-6 days after onset. - Scabies is under treatment and a physician's note. - Lice are under treatment and a physician's note. - Pinworm treatment has occurred 24 hours before readmission and aphysician's note. - · Lesions from impetigo are no longer weeping. - Ringworm under treatment and a physician's note.
+- Fever has been absent for 24 hours without the use of medication. - Nausea, vomiting or diarrhea has stopped for 24 hours. - The appropriate number of doses of an antibiotic has been given over a 24 hour period for known strep or other bacterial infection. - Chicken pox lesions have all crusted, usually 5-6 days after onset. - Scabies is under treatment and a physician's note. - Lice are under treatment and a physician's note. - Pinworm treatment has occurred 24 hours before readmission and a physician's note. - · Lesions from impetigo are no longer weeping. - Ringworm under treatment and a physician's note.
 The lesions must be covered.
 If lesions cannot be covered, child/youth will not be admitted until lesion has shrunk. - Conjunctivitis (Pink Eye) has diminished to the point that eyes are no longer discharging. - The child/youth has completed the contagious stage of the illness and a physician's note. - The child/youth is able to participate in the normal daily activities.

-Hand and foot mouth disease fever subsides usually 2 to 3 days; rash is not contagious.
+• Hand and foot mouth disease - fever subsides usually 2 to 3 days; rash is not contagious.

 Basic Care Items: Acceptable basic care items are limited to topical items used for the prevention of sunburn, diaper rash, teething irritation, lip balm, insect repellants and lotions.
-Products such as these are limited to those identified in AR 608-10 and must be approved by the Food and Drug Administration (FDA).
-An authorization form must be obtained from the parent/guardian each month in order for such items to be applied.
+Products such as these are limited to those identified in IMCOM Regulation 608-10-1 and must be approved by the Food and Drug Administration (FDA).
+An authorization form must be obtained from the parent/guardian in order for such items to be applied.
 Basic care items will be in their original container and stored out of reach of children.
-Each item should have the child's first and last name legibly written on it, as well as on the outside of the bag.
+Each item should have the child's first and last name legibly written on it.
+All items must be non-aerosol.
 Contact your FCC Provider or program director for a listing of approved basic care items.